 One thing is sure: the Church teaches, without ambiguity, that Mary remained ever-virgin.
 It seems reasonable to conclude that Mary’s question indicates that she was clear on this.
 There remains also an element of mystery that we must respect.

 Protestants and others who deny Mary’s perpetual virginity have some thinking to do.
 Mary’s question is neither meaningless nor naïve.
-It is a true question with a true context and it ought to be respected as at least pointing to her virginity even if it does not prove it.
+Ancient Christianity as evidenced by the Protoevangelium of James already had an understanding of Mary’s perpetual status as a consecrated virgin and saw Mary’s question as a true question with a true context and it ought to be respected as at least pointing to her virginity even if it does not prove it.

 In effect, Gabriel is telling Mary that however the details unfold, there will be total victory in the end; she is to bear a son, who is the Son of the most High God and who will have a kingdom that will never end or be conquered.
 In spite of any concerns she has, this will all lead to victory.

 Mary will need this reassurance for there are some difficult days ahead: homelessness at the time of Jesus’ birth, the flight to Egypt, Simeon’s prophecy that a sword would pierce her heart, and the actual thrusting of that sword while she is at the foot of the cross.
 This knowledge of ultimate victory is an important reassurance for her to hold close.